-Install a rain garden on your residential property and you may be eligible for a rebate up to $500 for plants and supplies.
+Install a rain garden on your residential property and you may be eligible for a rebate of up to $500 for plants and other landscaping supplies.

 How does it work?
 To qualify for a rebate, participants must:

-2) Fill out and submit a Rain Garden Rebate application form and submit to EcoSuperior by letter mail or email.
-EcoSuperior will then contact you to schedule a rain garden site visit to approve the project before installation and answer any questions.
-Our staff will also take "before" photos.
+2) Fill out a Rain Garden Rebate application form and submit to EcoSuperior by letter mail or email.
+EcoSuperior will then contact you to schedule a rain garden site visit to approve the project before installation and to answer any questions.
+Our staff will also take "before" photos during the visit.